 Working with external agencies

 Brymore Academy is aware that working with external partners will enhance the delivery of RSE and HE.
-It will also support Academies tobring in specialist knowledge and implement different ways of engaging with young people.
+It will also bring in specialist knowledge and implement different ways of engaging with young people.

 Where external agencies are used, we will check the credentials of the visiting organisation and any visitors linked to the agency.
 We will also ensure that the teaching delivered by the visitor fits with the planned programme and the published policy.